hitvoice/DrQA/README.md

 # train for 40 epochs with batchsize 32
 python train.py -e 40 -bs 32
 ```
+> Warning: Running prepro.py takes about 9G memory when using 8 threads.
+If there's not enough memory on your machine, try reducing the number of threads used by the script, for example, `python prepro.py --threads 2`
 ### Predict
 ```bash
 python interact.py